WebHare/platform/whtree/modules/tollium/doc/topics/tollium/applicationportal.md

 - profile=[profiles]      Generate profiling information (profiles is one or more of 'calls','objects','memory', comma separated)
 - openas=[username]       Log in as the specified user (requires sysop privileges)
 - language=[en]           Override the user language
-- intolerant=1            Throw on error conditions, instead of just trying to make it work
 - transport=[transport]   Force transport type. (transport must be one of 'jsonrpc' or 'websocket')
 - go=                     Portal/frontend specific parameters
 - notifications=0         Disable notifications